openspending/osep/01-approach-and-architecture-of-openspending.md

+---
+layout: default
-# OpenSpending - Thoughts on Approach and Architecture
+title: OpenSpending - Approach and Architecture
+---

 * **Created**: 10 April 2013
-* **Updated**: 8 June 2013
+* **Updated**: 22 December 2014
+* **Authors**: Rufus Pollock and Tryggvi Björgvinsson
 * **Accepted**:
 * **Status**: Draft

-This document represents reflections that distil understanding (and thoughts) on where OpenSpending should be going with our approach and architecture.
+This document represents reflections and a proposal that distil understanding (and thoughts) on where OpenSpending should be going in terms of approach and architecture.

 ## Purpose and Approach